bjornregnell/the-future-software-engineer/README.md

 **What every junior software developer must know to stay relevant in the AI-boosted era**

 ### About me
 I teach and do research in software engineering.
-Since 2015 I have been responsible for the first programming course for Master students in Computer Science at the Faculty of Engineering, LTH at Lund University.
+Since 2015 I am responsible for the first programming course for Master students in Computer Science at the Faculty of Engineering, LTH at Lund University.
 I also teach an advanced-level course in Software Requirements Engineering.
 I am a member of the Scala Improve Process Commitee that governs the evolution of the Scala programming language.

 ## Intro